 CDIS: Collections-DAMS Integration System.
 A system application used to integrate images in the DAMS with the CIS.

 CIS: Collections Information System.
-An application system sed by the SI units to categorize, catalog, describe and manage their collections.
+An application system used by the SI units to categorize, catalog, describe and manage their collections.

 DAMS: Digital Asset Management System.
 The Smithsonian’s centralized Enterprise application system and repository for the storage and preservation of the unit’s digitized media.